sablier-labs/docs/docs/contracts/v2/reference/02-diagrams.md

 :::note

-In the diagrams below, LockupLinear is used as an example.
-LockupDynamic could be used in its place and the diagrams would still be valid.
+In the diagrams below, [`LockupLinear`](/contracts/v2/reference/core/contract.SablierV2LockupLinear) is used as an example.
+However, [`LockupDynamic`](/contracts/v2/reference/core/contract.SablierV2LockupLinear) could be used in its place and the diagrams would still be valid.

-"ERC20" can be any ERC20-compliant token.

 :::

-## Set up proxy
+### Set up proxy

 This is the first action that the sender needs to take in order to create a stream via the Sablier Interface.
 It is a one-time action that deploy a [PRBProxy](https://github.com/PaulRBerg/prb-proxy) contract for senders.